 There are countless treatment centers and rehab programs that offer help to those individuals who are struggling with drug addictions.
 However, not all of these programs offer evidence-based treatment methods and a comprehensive range of alternative therapies.
 The best centers will offer both, letting patients choose the methods they are most comfortable with on their individual journeys to recovery.

 The basis of an addiction treatment program should be evidence-based.
 Most reputable programs will rely on methods like pharmacological treatment and behavioral therapy.
-Group counseling, accountability in the form of blood and saliva tests and dual diagnosis treatment are also integral in the treatment of patients.
+Group counseling, accountability in the form of blood and saliva tests and dual diagnosis treatment are also integral to the treatment of patients.

-Many quality rehabs also offer alternative therapies, group programs and amenities that can help patients stay active, relieve stress and develop new skills.
+Many quality rehabs also offer alternative therapies, group programs, and amenities that can help patients stay active, relieve stress and develop new skills.
 Access to a golf course, a fitness facility or regular yoga classes can be more than just enjoyable, as they can also serve as a form of therapy that’s instrumental in the treatment of a methamphetamine addiction.

 Look for an Emphasis on Relapse Prevention